lizdahlstrom/lizdahlstrom.github.io---old2/_posts/2019-11-12-thoughts-on-cpps.md

 Again another feature which helps reduce the amount of repeated code.
 Mixins allow you to define reusable styles, with or without arguments.
 Native CSS does have something similar -  ```@apply```.
 However, using ```@apply``` does not allow you to use arguments.

 ## On this site
-When building this site the main features I made use of are variables, nesting, and
+When building this site the main Sass features I made use of are variables and nesting.
+As the base theme Minima includes Sass files out of the box, all I had to do was add/edit the existing files.

 ## Conclusion
 There are many features of CPP's that are not only now available in CSS out of the box, but are on the list of things to come.
 Some of the features that native CSS offers are variables, imports (so you can split files into partials) and simple calculations.